ucb-rit/savio-training-parallel-2020/parallel.md

 # What is GNU parallel
 - A shell tool for executing independent jobs in parallel using one or more computers.
-- Dynamically distribute the commands across all of the nodes and cores being requested.
+- Dynamically distribute the tasks across the targeted cores/nodes.
 - A job can be a single command or a small script
+- Applicable applications:
+   - Serial (most common)
+   - Multi-threaded (most common)
+   - MPI (not common)

-- See the [GNU Parallel User Guide](https://www.gnu.org/software/parallel/) for more details.
+See GNU Parallel [User Guide](https://www.gnu.org/software/parallel/) for more details.

-### GNU parallel command line
-- A job can be a single command
-    - parallel [options] [command [arguments]] < list_of_arguments
-- A script that has to be run for each of the lines in the input
-    - parallel [options] [command [arguments]] (::: arguments|:::: argfile(s)| -a task.list)

-# A typical use case: single application fed with different parameter sets
-### from the command line:
+# Task list from the command line:

-   - parallel [OPTIONS] COMMAND {} ::: TASKLIST
+- parallel [OPTIONS] COMMAND {} ::: arguments
-   - **{}**: parameter holder which is automatically replaced with one line from the tasklist.
+**{}**: parameter holder which is automatically replaced from the tasklist.
 ```
 [user@n0002 BRC]$ parallel echo {} ::: a b c
    a